ninabarzh/orchard/resources/vulnerabilities/protocols/Internet-Protocol-IPv6.md

 ## Quad A query

-Quad A queries can indicate which nodes on a network are IPv6-enabled (IPv6-enabled machines but not IPv6 enabled)
+Quad A queries can indicate which nodes on a network are IPv6-enabled (IPv6-enabled machines but not IPv6 enabled).
+With that knowledge an adversary knows that the network management for IPv6 is lacking.